 Encompassing a mere 16 square miles of high ground and surrounded on three sides by water, Chatham has a beauty that is unsurpassed.
 The town is a decidedly maritime place of pristine beaches, wild barrier islands, tidal shoals, fleeting sandbars, circular coves and miles of saltwater inlets.

 Incorporated in 1712, Chatham remains remarkably old-fashioned, despite a well-deserved reputation for shopping.
-Chic boutiques reside in quaint storefronts along its winding Main Street lined with historic inns, white-steepled churches, varied eateries, and art galleries.
-A visit to the busy commercial fishing pier reveals the thriving fishing village that exists beneath Chatham’s stylish façade.
+Chic boutiques reside in quaint storefronts along its winding Main Street lined with historic inns, white-steepled churches, trendy eateries and art galleries.

 Find more information on Chatham through the Chatham Chamber of Commerce.